meetupcall/slate/source/index.md

 }
 ```

-This endpoint retrieves a specific Signup.
+This endpoint retrieves a specific Signup previously created through the API with your key.

 ### HTTP Request